sts10/csafe/readme.markdown

 # CSafe: Compound Passphrase List Safety Checker

-**WARNING**: This program does **not** make a list _uniquely decodable_.
+**WARNING**: This program does **not** make a list completely _uniquely decodable_.
 If you're looking for a tool to make a word list uniquely decodable, see [Tidy](https://github.com/sts10/tidy).

-This command line tool checks whether a given word list (such as a diceware word list) has any words that can be combined to make another word on the list.
+This command line tool checks whether a given word list has any words that can be combined to make another word on the list.
 This is very much **a toy project**, so I'd heavily caution against trusting it for real-world security applications.

 I also wrote [a blog post](https://sts10.github.io/2021/04/24/revisiting-compund-safety.html) about this tool.